On learning about the work of Hermann Nicolai

 Your article with Ellis and Meissner, The physics of infinity, is so very important.
 Thank you.

-In 2011 we did a deep dive into basic geometries, particularly the tetrahedron and octahedron (https://81018.com/tot/).
-It was a high school geometry class!
+In 2011 we did a deep dive into basic geometries, particularly the tetrahedron and octahedron (https://81018.com/tot/) in a high school geometry class!
 We came up from that dive with a model of the universe defined by 202 base-2 notations from the Planck base units to the current time.
 It’s a simple model, totally naive, yet it seemed to contain everything, everywhere, for all time.
 And, it seemed that our emerging model was a natural inflation from the very first moment up to-and-including today and the current time.

 Yet, this is a note about you and your work.
 To engage your work, I have surveyed your ArXiv articles, I am currently researching your infinite-dimensional hyperbolic Kac-Moody algebra, supergravity, and how it emerges as E10 symmetry.
 I am trying to understand in what ways E10 is a fundamental symmetry of nature, a penultimate or ultimate definition of reality.